nicokaegi/fuzzy_logic_neural_interface/README.md

 # Fuzzy Logic Neural Interface Project

 ## Description
-This project was born out of the fuzzy sets course given by one perfssor portman
+This project was born out of the fuzzy sets course given by professor protman over at the university of fribourg switzerland.

-### Features
-- Feature 1
-- Feature 2
-- Feature 3
+The objective is two fold.
+1. Discover ways of using fuzzy sets to interpret brain signals.
+2. Evaluate them against traditional methods.
+By reusing old reinforcement learning enviroments to play games with your mind.

 ## Installation
 To install this package, follow these steps: